UladH/acwrapper/README.md

 ## Usage

-import wrapper module to your module
+Import wrapper module to your module

 ```ts
 import { WrapperModule } from 'acwrapper'; //here